communicating with one another

 by Aggie Perilli

 At a recent gathering of women professionals, an associate asked me to address why communication is especially vital in a crisis, when some might be tempted to turn a blind eye in the hope that no one will notice.

 Following this unthinkable crime, Tylenol’s 37 percent of the $1.2 billion analgesic market dropped to 7 percent and marketers predicted that the brand would never recover.

 Johnson & Johnson developed tamper-resistant caplets and triple-seal packaging and invested in vigilant public relations.

 Transforming Today’s Public Trust Deficit Across Industries

 Around the world, decision makers who value profits over public health and safety have provoked this year’s groundswell of protests and boycotts.

-More than words, consistent honesty and vigilance are required to eliminate today’s trust deficit across industries.
+Consistent honesty and vigilance are required to eliminate today’s trust deficit across virtually all industries.

-However empathetic communication is the axis on which the world turns.
+Indeed empathetic communication and partnerships are axes on which the world turns.

-Covering up a crisis or threat at the risk of public health and safety may be criminal and inevitably backfires.
+Covering up a crisis or threat at the risk of public health and safety may be criminal and ultimately backfires.

-With hundreds of millions of tweets posted daily, the public might hear about your crisis from a less reliable source, such as a competitor or a relative who is understandably panicked or outraged.
+With hundreds of millions of tweets posted daily, the public might hear about your crisis from a less reliable source, such as a competitor or a relative justifiably panicked or outraged.